gitbls/pistrong/README.md

 # pistrong
-Simple CA and device cert manager for strongSwan
+Simplified CA and device cert manager for strongSwan

 ## Overview